Highlight reel: Products shipped, achievements unlocked, and impact delivered.

 Comets are small, icy bodies left over from the process of building planets.
 They provide clues to our solar system’s formation and possibly even the origins of life on Earth.
 Despite being one of humanity’s oldest noted phenomena, comet data and imagery are scattered globally and not easily accessible to astronomers, impeding science.

-COMA changes that.
-Aspiring to become the global resource for all comet imagery and photometry to help drive science on small solar system objects.
-Funded by NASA and built by the University of Hawaii’s Institute for Astronomy .
+COMA changes that, aspiring to become the global resource for comet imagery, photometry, and molecular production data to help drive science on small solar system objects.
+Built in conjunction with NASA and the University of Hawaii’s Institute for Astronomy .

-On the team, I’m primarily responsible for coding and architecture on our ingestion and backend database APIs.
-Our ingest pipelines process scientific imagery into a form astronomers can easily use and the APIs fuel querying the system by scientists as well as processing from our science backend and sources like NASA’s JPL.
+On the team, I’m primarily responsible for coding, technical design, and architecture on our ingestion and backend database APIs.
+Our ingest pipelines continually process scientific imagery and other data into a form astronomers can easily use, and the APIs fuel querying the system by scientists as well as processing from our science backend and sources like NASA’s JPL.
 It also feeds our really nice frontend.
 Ingest pipelines and our datalake are orchestrated via Airflow , and our APIs are built on the excellent and highly performant Go Fiber framework.

-I’m really enjoying working on this.
+I’m really, really enjoying working on this with all its technical and scientific challenges.
 Learning heaps both code- and astronomy-wise.
-Keen to do more like this and even more ambitious projects.
-So, if you found this via search and have interesting Astro problems and projects, or are interested in chatting with me about your astro/physics PhD program (I’m actively looking), mail me .
+Very keen to do more work like this and even moar ambitious projects.
+So, if you found this via search and have interesting Astro/physics problems and projects, or are interested in chatting with me about your astro/physics PhD program (I’m actively looking), or happen to be NASA, ESA, JPL, RocketLabs, VG or some other place doing cool space work, mail me .

 harsh